A PDF of this information for printing is available:

 - If you have radiation therapy planned

-If you think you may have one of these conditions please discuss this with your doctor.
+If you think you may have or have had one of these conditions please discuss this with your haematologist.

 Frequently asked questions